Christmas, Tower

 Eliezer’s hand on my shoulder gave me the courage to peek into the stable.
 I don’t know why I was afraid.
 The angels told us to go find a baby.
 Babies weren’t scary.
 Noisy and messy, but not scary.

 But this was no ordinary baby.
 He was the Christ, the Lord’s Messiah, the Anointed One.
-His birth was announced by a glowing angel who stood a head taller than Uncle Asa, the tallest man I’d ever seen.
+His birth was announced by a glowing angel who stood a head taller than Uncle Asa, the tallest man I’d ever known.
 And the angel’s voice was like nothing I’d ever heard.
 I could still hear the rumble of it in my ears, like water rushing over thousands of bells.

 I was glad Asa pulled me close when the angels showed up.
 I wasn’t the only one who was scared.
 He was shaking too.
 “Do not fear,” the angel said.
 Yeah, right.